ecyshor/nicu.dev/content/posts/2020-07-07-scala-exception-handling.md

   - software
 socialImage: /media/autodraw 7_7_2020.png
 ---
-Error handling in java has always been a pain.
-The unexpected was always ignored.
-Unfortunately this leaked into scala as well.
-Exception suck, they're hard to understand and hard to follow, they propagate silently and especially in a future context too many things can go wrong.
+Exception suck, it's impossible to know all the different exceptions that can occur in a certain context and thus having proper handling for them it's a too difficult of a task.

-The examples I use will be using cats with `EitherT` but can be done in vanilla scala as well if you hate life.
+Using simple ADTs with Either and [cats](https://typelevel.org/cats/) for cleaner code makes our life a lot easier, but more importantly you are always aware of what can go wrong.

 ### Handle failures in scala